Large-time asymptotics for the defocusing Manakov system on a nonzero background: Introduction

-\begin{remark} As noted in the Ref.~\cite{BD2015-1}, $a_{11}(z)$ may possesses zeros within the circle $C_0$.
+\begin{remark} As noted in the Ref.~\cite{BD2015-1}, $a_{11}(z)$ may possesses zeros within the upper semicircle $C_0$.
 The presence of such a discrete spectrum does not pose fundamental difficulties, but it does increase the complexity of the calculation; therefore, we have omitted it for simplicity. \end{remark}

-\begin{remark} According to equation (3.5a) in Ref.~\cite{BD2015-1}, it follows that $\frac{\tau_j}{\zeta_j} \in \R $.
-As pointed out in Ref.~\cite{BD2015-1}, when $\frac{\tau_j}{\zeta_j}>0$, the reconstructed solutions are singular soliton solutions, while when $\frac{\tau_j}{\zeta_j}<0$, the reconstructed solutions are regular soliton solutions.
-This fact can be intuitively observed from the one-soliton solution given in~\eqref{E:1soliton}.
-We restrict our analysis to the case where $\frac{\tau_j}{\zeta_j}<0$. \end{remark}
+\begin{remark} In this paper, the residue constant $\tau_j$ associated with $\zeta_j$ is defined by $ \tau_j=c_j/a'_{11}(\zeta_j) $, where $c_j$ is the constant defined in Theorem~2.23 of Ref.~\cite{BD2015-1}.
+It follows from Ref.~\cite[Eq.~(3.5a) ]{BD2015-1} that $\tau_j/\zeta_j\in\mathbb{R}$.
+As noted in Ref.~\cite{BD2015-1}, the reconstructed soliton solutions are singular for $\tau_j/\zeta_j>0$ and regular for $\tau_j/\zeta_j<0$.
+Throughout this paper, we focus on the regular case. \end{remark}

 \begin{remark} Assume that equation \eqref{E:a11qx} holds, it implies that the analytic scattering coefficient $a_{11}(z)$ possesses first-order singularities at the branch points $\pm q_0$.
 As discussed in the scalar case (see~\cite[Appendix C]{CuJe2016}), this represents the general situation. \end{remark}